 Previous GeneCards Identifiers for E2F7 Gene

 E2F transcription factors, such as E2F7, play an essential role in the regulation of cell cycle progression (Di Stefano et al., 2003 [PubMed 14633988]).[supplied by OMIM, May 2008]

 GeneCards Summary for E2F7 Gene

 E2F7 (E2F Transcription Factor 7) is a Protein Coding gene.
 Diseases associated with E2F7 include Soft Palate Cancer and Retinal Cancer.
-Among its related pathways are TP53 Regulates Transcription of Cell Cycle Genes and Gastric Cancer Network 1.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription corepressor activity.
+Among its related pathways are TP53 Regulates Transcription of Cell Cycle Genes and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transcription corepressor activity.
 An important paralog of this gene is E2F8.

 UniProtKB/Swiss-Prot Summary for E2F7 Gene